Samy253/todo/README.md

 ## Features

 - Add, edit, and delete todos
-- Mark todos as complete
+- Mark todos as complete with a custom animated checkbox
 - Clear all completed todos
-- Dark/Light mode toggle
+- Dark/Light mode toggle with sun/moon icon
+- Edit and delete icons visible on hover (desktop) and always visible (mobile)
+- Completed todos show strikethrough text
 - Fully responsive for mobile and desktop

 ## Built With